thalyswolf/thalyswolf/README.md

  6. ✅ Devops

 ### Professional description
 I feel very excited when Im in a new challenge, I have experience in developing telecommunication's systems, CRM, financial's systems and BaaS (Bank as a Service).
-I currently work in a digital bank on Brazil 🇧🇷🇧🇷.

 ### Hobbies
 1. 🚵‍ Ride a bike